 Step 3: Place the transfer paper with the printed face on top of the mask, make sure it’s positioned correctly

-Step 4: Put parchment paper on top of the print and press it for 20 seconds.
-(Time and Heat depends on your heat presser, fabric and transfer paper type)
+Step 4: Put parchment paper on top of the print and press it for 20 seconds (time and heat depend on your heat press, fabric and transfer paper type)

-Step 5: After 20 seconds you need to open the heat presser and immediately but slowly separate the paper from the fabric
+Step 5: After 20 seconds open the heat press and immediately but slowly separate the paper from the fabric

 Step 6: Put the mask on the tray facing up, and place the parchment paper on top of it.
-Close the heat press machine for additional 5 to 10 seconds.
-This will seal the picture
+Close the heat press for additional 5 to 10 seconds.
+This will seal the picture.

 Step 7: Enjoy it!

-Step 1: Browse to the Layout Tab and set the layout size to the size of your color transfer paper, in our case, it’s an A4 paper size which is: 2480 x 3508 pixels
+Step 1: Browse to the ‘Layout’ tab and set the layout size to the size of your color transfer paper, in our case, it’s an A4 paper size which is: 2480×3508 pixels

-Step 2: Measure your mass size and create an overlay with a hole that will represent the mask that you are using, you can use a 1” = 300 px when you calculate how to create it for a 300dpi resolution.
-Load it as you would any overlay on top of the DSLR photo visual element
+Step 2: Measure your mass size and create an overlay with a hole that will represent the mask that you are using, you can use 1”=300px when you calculate how to create it for a 300dpi resolution.
+Load it as you would load any overlay on top of the DSLR photo visual element

 Step 3: After running a test, position the image correctly using the width/height/top/left settings in the layout. *Note that in our template the camera must be mounted horizontally (in landscape mode)

-Step 5: once the guest’s face is in position, trigger the next state with touch, a remote control or keyboard.
-(You can also use a time trigger but we don’t recommend it).
-Use the zoom on your camera to capture a close up of the guest’s face and focus the camera
+Step 5: once the participant’s face is in position, trigger the next state with touch, a remote control or keyboard (you can also use a time trigger but we don’t recommend it).
+Use the zoom of your camera to capture a close up of the participant’s face and focus the camera.

 Note: Make sure to have Photoshop running in the background.
 If for some reason you receive an error from Photoshop, close the Photoshop program and relaunch it in Administrator mode (right-click the shortcut-> Run as administrator.